flying-pizza-69/GestureX/README.md

 # GestureX

-GestureX enables you to control your Linux PC with X11 server using hand gestures.
+GestureX enables you to control your Linux PC using hand gestures.
 You can assign specific commands or functionalities to different hand gestures, allowing for hands-free interaction with your computer.

 ## Features